-Revered for his wisdom and intellect, Lord Ganesh is also worshiped as a patron of arts and letters.
-In fact, he is sometimes depicted as a musician playing various instruments, or else as a blissful dancer, or a writer.
-Scholars, poets, and writers pray for his grace so they may be successful in their creative endeavors; and every performance of an Indian classical dance, every recital of Hindustani classical music, begins with the invocation of Lord Ganesh.
+Revered for his wisdom and intellect, Lord Ganesh is also worshipped as a patron of arts and letters.
+In fact, he is sometimes depicted as a musician, playing various instruments, or else as a blissful dancer or a writer.
+Scholars, poets, and writers pray for his grace so they may be successful in their creative endeavors; and every performance of an Indian classical dance and every recital of Hindustani classical music begins with the invocation of Lord Ganesh.

 Invoking the Many Names of Lord Ganesh

 The scriptures of India give many names of Lord Ganesh.
-Each of Lord Ganesh’s names reveals a lakshaṇa—a quality that he embodies or represents and that we invoke when we worship him.
-Known most widely as Vighnahartā, Lord Ganesh is the demolisher of vighna, obstacles—obstacles that appear both on the outside and inside.
+Each of Lord Ganesh’s names reveals a lakshana, “quality,” that he embodies or represents and that we invoke when we worship him.
+Known most widely as Vighnahartā, Lord Ganesh is the demolisher of vighnas, “obstacles”—obstacles that appear both on the outside and inside.
 One may even realize, upon deeper reflection, that the obstacles perceived to be on the “outside” in fact trace their origins within.

 About Ganesh Jayanti and Ganesh Utsava

-There are two prominent occasions in honor of Shri Ganesh that are celebrated in India, and that we observe on the Siddha Yoga path.
+There are two prominent occasions in honor of Lord Ganesh that are celebrated in India and by Indians living around the world:

-There is a beautiful scriptural shloka, or verse, that is recited widely in India to invoke the grace of Lord Ganesh, to sing his glory, and to pray for his protection.
+There is a beautiful scriptural shloka, “verse,” that is recited widely in India to invoke the grace of Lord Ganesh, to sing his glory, and to pray for his protection.

 वक्रतुण्ड महाकाय सूर्यकोटिसमप्रभ ।